History of autism: New diagnostic tools

-Applied behavior analysis
+Applied behaviour analysis

 An autistic boy receiving ABA therapy.

 The Early Start Denver Model of autism treatment for young children was developed in 1981 by American psychologists Sally J Rogers and Geraldine Dawson.
 It was initially called the "play school model", because its main actions happened during children's play.
 It is considered a variety of ABA.

-Positive behavior support (PBS, PBIS, SWPBS or SWPBIS) emerged from the University of Oregon in the mid-1980s.
+Positive behaviour support (PBS, PBIS, SWPBS or SWPBIS) emerged from the University of Oregon in the mid-1980s.
 It is a type of ABA that is typically used in schools.
 Tim Lewis is a noted practitioner of the concept, and is often credited as a co-founder.
 The Association for Positive Behaviour Support was founded in 2003.

 Pivotal response treatment (PRT) was pioneered by Americans Robert Koegel, Mary O'Dell and Lynn Kern Koegel in 1987.
 It is a "naturalistic" form of ABA used with young children.
 PRT aims to teach a few "pivotal skills", that will help the student learn many other skills.
 Initiating communication with others is deemed one such pivotal skill.

 Ivar Lovaas released a major report on the decades established UCLA Young Autism Project in 1987, defining a new method of ABA.
 Lovaas controversially reported that half his pre-school patients that received intensive therapy now had an IQ level equal to their non-autistic peers, and had "recovered" from their autism.
 It is sometimes called the "Lovaas method/model/program" and sometimes the "UCLA model/intervention".
 It has become the primary form of Early Intensive Behavior Intervention (EIBI), and now is often referred to by that name as well.
 One methodology it developed was discrete trial training, which has become a well-used ABA technique.

 The commonly used textbook Applied Behavior Analysis was first released by American educationalists John O Cooper, Timothy E Heron, and William Lee Heward at Ohio State University in 1987.
 New editions were published in 2007 and 2019.